jhpyle/docassemble/_docs/functions.md

 ## <a name="encode_name"></a>encode_name()

-In the [HTML] of the web interface, input elements for **docassemble** variables are base64-encoded versions of the [Python] variable names.
+In the [HTML] of the web interface, input elements for variables are base64-encoded versions of the [Python] variable names.

 The `encode_name()` function converts a variable name to base64 encoding.